Nayanthara: Filmography

-The actress Nayanthara's acting career spans for two decades in which she has appeared in more than 75 films in Tamil, Telugu, Malayalam, Kannada and Hindi languages.
+The actress Nayanthara has had an acting career spanning two decades, appearing in more than 75 films across Tamil, Telugu, Malayalam, Kannada and Hindi languages.

 Accolades

 Nayanthara has won five Filmfare Awards South.
 She won one Best Actress Telugu for Sri Rama Rajyam (2011), three Best Actress Tamil for – Raja Rani (2013), Naanum Rowdy Dhaan (2015), and Aramm (2018) and one Best Actress Malayalam for Puthiya Niyamam (2016).